 Press this symbol to unlock the driver's door.
-Press it again within 5 seconds to unlock the other doors.
-Pressing this button will also disarm the Theft Deterrent System and turn on the interior lights.
+Press it again within five seconds to unlock the other doors.
+Pressing this symbol will also disarm the optional Theft Deterrent System and turn on the interior lamps.

 Press this symbol to lock your doors.
-This also arms the Theft Deterrent System.
+This also arms the optional Theft Deterrent System.